 From the main square you could walk down Via Farini, the main pedestrian street, or Strada Cavour, which is the shopping street.
 If you feel like walking, we suggest you to take Via Nazario Sauro, famous for its antiques and modern art shops.
 Moreover, consider having a walk in borgo Giacomo Tommasini, a street which is always well-decorated and colourful.

 If you’re more into 50s/60s architecture and residential districts, the oltretorrente district is what you’re looking for.
 Cross the river and you’ll find yourself amidst small houses and small squares, which feels very much like a small town, in a good way.
-Vincenzo suggests to walk down Via D’Azeglio starting from Piazza Corridoni, reaching Piazzale Inzani and then coming back to the city centre through Parco Ducale, a local big park with an artificial lake.
+We suggests to walk down Via D’Azeglio starting from Piazza Corridoni, reaching Piazzale Inzani and then coming back to the city centre through Parco Ducale, a local big park with an artificial lake.

 Finally, as in any Italian city, also in Parma you’ll find plenty of religious architecture.
 The best two pieces in Parma are the Duomo (dome) and the Battistero (baptistery).
 They lie in the same square, piazza Duomo.
 The dome’s masterpiece is the cupola with Correggio‘s important fresco representing the Assumption of the Virgin.
 The baptistery has an octagonal shape built with pink marble and a grand interior decoration.
 Entrance to the dome is free of charge, but visiting the baptistery will cost you 12€.